-- Credit risk refers to the risk of financial loss to the Company arising from default by the clients on the contract obligations.
+- i.
+Credit risk refers to the risk of financial loss to the Company arising from default by the clients on the contract obligations.
 The main factor is that counterparties could not repay in full the contract cash flows of accounts receivable, notes receivable and amortized cost financial assets based on the agreed terms. - ii.
 The Company manages their credit risk taking into consideration the entire Company's concern.
 For banks and financial institutions, only independently rated parties with a minimum rating of investment grade or above are accepted.
 According to the Company's credit policy, each local entity in the Company is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the management.
 The utilisation of credit limits is regularly monitored.
 The main credit risk arises from customers, including outstanding receivables. - iii.
-The Company adopts the assumptions under IFRS 9, there has been a significant increase in credit risk on that instrument since initial recognition, when the contract payments were past due over 30 days. - iv.
+The Company adopts the assumptions under IFRS 9, there has been a significant increase in credit risk on that instrument since initial recognition, when the contract payments were past due over 30 days.

+- iv.
 The Company adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 90 days. - v.
-The following indicators are used to determine whether the credit impairment of debt instruments has occurred:

-- (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) Default or delinquency in interest or principal repayments; - (iii) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
+The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) Default or delinquency in interest or principal repayments; - (iii) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
 The Company classifies customers' accounts receivable in accordance with sales area.
 The Company applies the modified approach using provision matrix to estimate expected credit loss under the provision matrix basis. - vii.
 The Company wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
 However, the Company will continue executing the recourse procedures to secure their rights.
-On December 31, 2021 and 2020, the Company's written-off financial assets that are still under recourse procedures amounted to \$23 and \$0, respectively. - viii.
+On December 31, 2022 and 2021, the Company's written-off financial assets that are still under recourse procedures amounted to \$3,369 and \$23, respectively. - viii.
 The Company used the forecastability of Taiwan Institute of Economic Research boom observation report to adjust historical and timely information to assess the default possibility of accounts receivable.
-On December 31, 2020 and 2019, the provision matrix is as follows:
+On December 31, 2022 and 2021, the provision matrix is as follows:

-N ot overdue Overdue hin 30 days wit Overdue hin 60 days wi Overdue thin 90 days overdue for ore than 90 days Total At December 31, 2021 Expected loss rate 0.03% 38.60% 88.48% 95.54% 100.00% Total book value \$ 811,015 \$ 2,026 \$ 712 \$ 1,547 \$ 1,187 \$ 816,487 Loss allowance \$ 192 \$ 782 \$ 630 \$ 1,478 \$ 1,187 \$ 4,269 At December 31, 2020 Expected loss rate 0.03% 1.91% 78.08% 81.47% 100.00% Total book value \$ 425,300 \$ 3,068 \$ 95 \$ 3,436 \$ 1,244 \$ 433,143 Loss allowance \$ 94 \$ 58 \$ 74 \$ 2,799 \$ 1,244 \$ 4,269 ix.
+O verdue for Overdue Overdue Overdue mo ore than 90 N ot overdue wit hin 30 days wit thin 60 days wi thin 90 days days Total At December 31, 2022 Expected loss rate 0.20% 54.05% 88.70% 95.16% 100.00% Total book value \$ 751,091 \$ 2,590 \$ 230 \$ 186 \$ 550 \$ 754,647 Loss allowance \$ 1,471 \$ 1,400 \$ 204 \$ 177 \$ 550 \$ 3,802 At December 31, 2021 Expected loss rate 0.03% 38.60% 88.48% 95.54% 100.00% Total book value \$ 811,015 \$ 2,026 \$ 712 \$ 1,547 \$ 1,187 \$ 816,487 Loss allowance \$ 192 \$ 782 \$ 630 \$ 1,478 \$ 1,187 \$ 4,269 ix.
 Movements in relation to the Company applying the modified approach to provide loss allowance for accounts receivable are as follows: